-The Trust aims to put patients at the heart of everything we do and provide the highest standards of care.
-We want to hear what you think to help us improve the services we provide.
+The Trust puts patients and service users at the heart of everything we do in our aim to provide the highest standards of care.
+We recognise that we don’t always get things right.
 We are keen to hear when things have not gone well so we can learn from your experience.

 Patient Advice and Liaison Service (PALS)

 Often the quickest and easiest way to resolve concerns about your care or treatment is to speak to the staff responsible for your care.
 However, if for any reason you do not feel comfortable doing so, or you are unhappy with the action taken with respect to any concerns you have raised, you can contact PALS.